WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Signaling - Events

 Signaling is performed by having the client and server exchange events.
-Each event is a JSON object embedded in the signaling stream, which conveys the event as perceived by the client or server.
+Each event is a JSON object embedded in the signalling stream, which conveys the event as perceived by the client or server.
 Each event has a sequence number, which starts at zero for a call, and increases by one for each event.
 The sequence number space